Hardware Setup

 Ruby supports a variety of hardware components in terms of cameras, radio modules, SBCs.
 Below is the minimum list of required components to create a fully working system.

 Note: You can mix and match hardware as needed.
-That is, you can use different Pi boards for vehicles and controllers and use different radio modules on the same link (assuming they do support the frequency you will be using).
+You don't have to use a single SBC across the board.
+That is, you can use different SBC for vehicles and controllers and use different radio modules on the same link (assuming they do support the frequency you will be using).

 Controller